 What children have told us

-“”
+“It was always nice knowing that if something went wrong, I knew I could turn somewhere if I needed to and when I needed to.”

-“”
+“[NAME] is amazing he has done so much to help me and has helped me become the achieving adult I am today.”

 [Anonymous quotations taken from care experienced young people’s responses to the Bright Spots survey, May 2021]

 It is clear that CONNECTIONS are not only valued by cared for and care experienced young people, they mitigate against the risk of loneliness and low wellbeing.
 As such, it is of significant importance in placement planning to consider the locality of these connections, and how a placement can support a child or young person to maintain them.